-Often, discussions on DER are made more difficult due to the regulatory framework and utility incentives that have been in place for decades, or in some respects a century, are being challenged by these new technologies.
-Traditional means of regulation, rate design, and planning largely assume the utility will meet all demand with generation; with the increase in DER, and the recent lack of load growth, the current regulatory and utility models are a constraint to effectively addressing the growth of DER and its impacts on utility and regulatory frameworks.
-This is made more difficult by parties in regulatory proceedings often only addressing one aspect of the interaction; either cost recovery for utilities or customer compensation on the part of the advocates.
-This separates the conversation and makes it harder to reach an agreement that is beneficial for the public interest.
+Often, discussions on DER are made more difficult due to the regulatory framework, rate designs and utility incentives that have been in place for decades, or in some respects a century, are-being challenged by these new technologies.
+Traditional means of regulation, rate design, and planning largely assume the utility will meet all demand with generation; with the increase in DER, and the recent lack of load growth, the current regulatory and utility models may be are a constraint to effectively addressing the growth of DER and its impacts on utility and regulatory frameworks.
+This is made more difficult by parties in regulatory proceedings often only addressing one aspect of the interaction; either cost recovery for utilities, or limiting customer impact to a particular customer groupcompensation or n the part of the advocates for a particular business model that benefits their profits or cause.
+This separates the conversation and makes it harder to reach an agreement that is beneficial the public interest.
 Though these specific challenges will lessen with time as knowledge and experience are accumulated, currently one of the biggest issues, if not currently the biggest, is the dearth of empirical data available on the impacts and specific pros and cons of the different ways regulators can address DER and rate design.
 Identifying and understanding these challenges will assist the regulator in determining an appropriate rate design for its utilities.